 To learn more, read Is Your Child Too Busy?

-High-Chair Injuries Are on the Rise
+High Chair Injuries Are on the Rise

 Every hour in the U.S., a child visits an emergency room for a high chair–related injury.
 A new study shows that in two out of three cases, children are climbing on the chair or standing on its seat before the injury.
 Don’t allow climbing on a high chair for any reason, and always fasten the straps snugly.
 (The tray alone will not keep a child in place.)
 Be sure your high chair has a 3-point or 5-point harness that includes a crotch strap or a post.
 And check for product recalls: millions of unsafe high chairs have been recalled in recent years.
 Be sure the chair is placed completely out of reach of any items that might cause harm.

-Check out our Safety Checklist for Home (PDF) or our information on choosing safe baby products.
+Check out our Safety Checklist for Home.

 Hop Aboard Walking School Buses and Bike Trains